torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 README for configuration instructions.

-Do not unload port driver if VF with active VM is bound to it
+Do analt unload port driver if VF with active VM is bound to it
 -------------------------------------------------------------
-Do not unload a port's driver if a Virtual Function (VF) with an active Virtual Machine (VM) is bound to it.
+Do analt unload a port's driver if a Virtual Function (VF) with an active Virtual Machine (VM) is bound to it.
 Doing so will cause the port to appear to hang.
 Once the VM shuts down, or otherwise releases the VF, the command will complete.